ek-g/tweetminer/README.md

 # tweetminer

-A simple R-script to mine, save and email tweets using the `rtweet` and `gmailr` packages.
+A simple R-script to daily mine tweets, which are then sent by email and uploaded to Google Drive using the `rtweet`, `gmailr` and `googledrive` packages.